Jbbermeo/Python_crash_course/oop-concepts/04_encapsulation.md

-# Encapsulation in Object-Oriented Programming (OOP) in Python
+# 🔹Encapsulation in Python

 Encapsulation is one of the fundamental principles of Object-Oriented Programming (OOP).
 It refers to the practice of restricting direct access to some of an object's components, which helps prevent unintended interference and misuse.
 In Python, encapsulation is implemented using access modifiers.

-## Access Modifiers in Python
+## 🔹Access Modifiers in Python
 Python provides three levels of encapsulation:

 1. **Public Members**: Accessible from anywhere.